Samillion/skyforge-yagpdb/README.md

 To use any of the commands here, first you'll need to add [YAGPDB bot](https://yagpdb.xyz/) to your Discord server.
 They provide detailed documentation on how to get started with the bot [here](https://docs.yagpdb.xyz/getting-started).

 ### Important
-All the infromation you'd need to install and run these commands are listed bellow, but please make sure to read each segment **fully and thoroughly** before adding any of the commands to your Discord server.
+All the infromation you'd need to install and run these commands are listed below, but please make sure to read each segment **fully and thoroughly** before adding any of the commands to your Discord server.

 # Skyforge Command
 To install this custom command:
-- Login to your YAGPDB Dashbord. ([Here](https://yagpdb.xyz/manage))
+- Login to your YAGPDB Dashboard. ([Here](https://yagpdb.xyz/manage))
 - Navigate to Core -> Custom Commands.
 - Go to "Ungrouped" tab or create a new Group if you'd like this command to be used by specific roles only.
 - Click on "Create a new Custom Command".